veronica2012/test_transactionAPI/README.md

 Transaction API

-Test application with the only method POST /transaction
+Test application with the only method POST transactionAPI/index.php/transaction

+Don't forget to change db credentials in config/config.php

+PHP version 5.6

+Also added sql dump transaction_db.sql

+Config file was added consciously to simplify deployment